-This was a very interesting and very exciting time for me, and for all of us who were associated with the Jetliner.
-I was asked to look up some of the details and give a few reminiscent facts from my log book about the many happy and exciting experiences.
-Unfort-unately the story had a sad ending; I can't imagine any-thing more unpleasant than seeing an airplane that you have lived with for seven years and enjoyed flying - a really beautiful machine - being cut up with saws, axes and hammers, with pieces falling on the hangar floor.
-I couldn't go in the hangar for a couple of days while they were doing this job because it was a heart-rending experience.
+IT WAS A VERY INTERESTING AND EXCITING TIME for me and for all of us, who were associated with the Jetliner.
+Here are a few reminiscent facts from my log book about the many happy and exciting experiences.
+Unfortunately, they had a sad ending; I cannot imagine anything more unpleasant than seeing an airplane that you have lived with for seven years and enjoyed flying, a really beautiful machine, being cut up with saws, axes and hammers, with pieces falling on the hangar floor.
+I couldn't go in the hangar for a couple of days while they were doing this job because it was a heartrending experience.